Suikoden IV: Story

-Suikoden IV begins its tale with a training session where the Hero and his best friend Snowe Vingerhut face off against their Commander and Vice Commander, Glen and Katarina respectively, out at sea.
+Suikoden IV begins its tale with a training session where the Hero and his best friend Snowe Vingerhut face off against their Commander and Vice Commander, Glen and Katarina Cott respectively, out at sea.
 After the training concludes, the Hero and his fellow knight trainees head home to Razril, where they are to be pronounced full-fledged Gaien knights.

 After the ceremonial Kindling Ritual and a night of feasting, the Hero awakens the next morning for his first duties as a new knight, including the task of escorting a man named Ramada to the neighboring island of Iluya.
 During the trip there, they are attacked by Brandeau and his pirates.
 Snowe abandons the ship after being fired upon by "rune cannons," while the Hero decides to brave the attacks and stay, thus inspiring jealousy in his cowardly comrade.
 Brandeau then boards the Hero's ship and challenges him to a duel, which the young knight unexpectedly wins.
 As a last effort, Brandeau unleashes the power of the Rune of Punishment and attempts to destroy everyone, but a mysterious force shields the Hero from its might.
 Glen arrives to save his men, and in that brief moment, the Rune of Punishment is passed from Brandeau to Glen, after which Brandeau evaporates into dust.

 Soon after, the knights retreat back to Razril.
 Several enemy fleets attack in succession, finally forcing Glen to repel them with the power of the deadly Rune.
 In the aftermath, the Hero finds the Commander dying, and unwittingly becomes the Rune of Punishment's next bearer.
 Snowe arrives just in time to witness Glen's evaporation and blames the Hero for killing him.
 Katarina, who assumes command in Glen's stead, believes Snowe's story and sentences the Hero to exile from the island.
 Drifting aimlessly on a small boat, the Hero discovers that two of his fellow knights, as well as a wandering merchant, have stowed away to join him.

 As the Hero and his companions drift on the open sea, they come across one of the militaristic Kooluk nation's merchant ships, which takes them on board.
 However, the Hero discovers that the ship is actually a military vessel, captained by the Kooluk hero Troy, and that the Hero's former charge Ramada had been a Kooluk spy.
 Troy catches the Hero eavesdropping, draws steel and easily defeats him in a fight, but then allows the banished knight and his friends to flee.
 Adrift again, the companions wash up on a deserted island, where they forage for materials and eventually build a raft to leave.
 This time, they encounter a ship from the friendly kingdom of Obel, and are welcomed as guests.